CONSTITUTION AND RULES OF THE CLYDESDALE ASTRONOMICAL SOCIETY (2006)

 (i) The Chairman will chair all meetings of the Society.
 He/she shall represent the Society on all official occasions.
 In the absence of the Chairman one of the other officers will chair the meetings.

-(ii) The Secretary will convene meetings of the Society and record minutes of all such meetings.
-The Secretary will attend to all correspondence of the Society, including booking visiting speakers, and circulate any relevant material to all members.
+(ii) The Secretary will convene meetings of the Society, record minutes of all such meetings and circulate any relevant material to all members.

-(iv) The Publicity Officer will be responsible for all maters relating to the Press and media and for publicising the Society and its functions.
-He/she will also be responsible for the production and circulation of any Society information sheet/magazine.
+(iv) The Publicity Officer/Meetings Secretary will be responsible for all matters relating to the Press and media and for publicising the Society and its functions.
+This officer will also have the responsibility of researching appropriate speakers for the Society and booking them for on-line Zoom presentations.

 (vi) The Librarian will be responsible for the safe keeping of all society books and will keep an up-to-date inventory.
 He/she will keep a log of all books on loan and ensure books are returned to the society after a reasonable period of loan.